-The Wellesley College Department of East Asian Languages and Literatures was established in July 2003, bringing together the former Chinese and Japanese Departments under one roof.
+The Wellesley College Department of East Asian Languages and Cultures was established in July 2003, bringing together the former Chinese and Japanese Departments under one roof.
 The new department grew out of the College's recognition of the importance of dialogue across national borders and disciplines.
-With the addition of Korean language and literatures in 2005-2006, EALL now offers a comprehensive program in the languages and cultures of East Asia.
+With the addition of Korean language and literatures in 2005-2006, EALC now offers a comprehensive program in the languages and cultures of East Asia.

 The department also offers Korean language and culture courses.

 The department reserves the right to place a new student in the language course for which she seems best prepared regardless of the number of units she has offered for admission.

 Information about all classes and the curriculum can be found on the Courses Page Specific to East Asian Literatures and Cultures.

 Goals for all students taking East Asian Languages and Cultures Courses

 The Chinese, Japanese and Korean Programs share the goal of increasing students' grasp of the languages and cultures of East Asia.
 The goal for all students is to develop increased fluency in reading, writing, speaking and listening at the lower levels, and in Chinese and Japanese, to build up analytical skills in the literature and culture classes.